-The advantages listed in this patent of this process, include that a searcher not need to know the actual name of the entity that is the subject of their query, which would work with a query such as [what is this monument], possibly very helpful if you don’t know how to properly pronounce and/or spell the name of the entity.
-This could be really helpful when vacationing in a country where you may not speak the native language like described in this example from the patent:
+The advantages listed in this patent of this process, including that a searcher does not need to know the actual name of the entity that is the subject of their query, which would work with a query such as [what is this monument], possibly very helpful if you don’t know how to properly pronounce and/or spell the name of the entity.
+This could be helpful when vacationing in a country where you may not speak the native language like described in this example from the patent:

-For example, a user that does not speak German can be on vacation in Zurich, Switzerland and can submit the query [opening hours], while standing near a restaurant called “Zeughauskeller,” which may be difficult to pronounce and/or spell for the user.
+For example, a user that does not speak German can be on vacation in Zurich, Switzerland, and can submit the query [opening hours], while standing near a restaurant called “Zeughauskeller,” which may be difficult to pronounce and/or spell for the user.
 As another example, implementations of the present disclosure enable users to more conveniently and naturally interact with a search system (e.g., submitting the query [show me lunch specials] instead of the query [Fino Ristorante & Bar lunch specials].

 The patent application is:

 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for receiving a query provided from a user device, and determining that the query implicitly references some entity, and in response: obtaining an approximate location of the user device, obtaining a set of entities comprising one or more entities, each entity in the set of entities being associated with the approximate location, selecting an entity from the set of entities based on one or more entity query patterns associated with the entity, and providing a revised query based on the query and the entity, the revised query explicitly referencing the entity.